10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, AMD, BA)

 Here is what you need to know.

-The Democrats take the House and the Republicans hold the Senate.
+The Democrats take the House, and the Republicans hold the Senate.
 As of 4:50 a.m.
-ET, the Democrats held 219 House seats (218 needed for majority) and the Republicans held 51 Senate seats (51 needed for a majority) with several seats in both chambers still up for grabs, according to the Associated Press.
+ET on Wednesday, the Democrats held 219 House seats (218 needed for a majority), and the Republicans held 51 Senate seats (50 needed for a majority counting a tiebreaker from the vice president) with several seats in both chambers still up for grabs, according to the Associated Press.

 Nancy Pelosi signals Democrats won't move to impeach Trump.
 "I get criticized in my own party for not being in support of it," the House minority leader told PBS' Judy Woodruff.
 "But I'm not.
 If that happens, it would have to be bipartisan, and the evidence would have to be so conclusive."